-I came across Codecademy; a fairly new learn-to-code startup back when I started using the site.
+I came across Codecademy; a fairly new learn-to-code startup back in 2012.
 I struggled through most of their available courses, which at the time were not very well written.
-Codecademy is now almost a year older than when I started using it, and their material is much much better.
-I have recently gone through a number of their new lessons and can confirm that they have become a pretty good place to learn, especially their API courses are pretty awesome.
+Codecademy’s content is now far more mature and their material is much much better than it was in 2012.
+I have recently gone through a number of their new lessons and can confirm that they have become a pretty good place to learn, especially their API courses are awesome.

 After completing a few projects for friends, I began work on one of my side projects from college.
 Within a 2 week sprint I had completely transformed the website into something that was actually starting to resemble a real web application.
 I started coming up with ideas, and was able to write them out in code and see them work.
 This was a pretty exciting time and was full of many 7am-2am coding sprees.
 I also began to generate some word-of-mouth interview offers via friends that I had helped the previous months.